Traditions in Greece & the islands

 Most Greeks are named after a religious saint.
 A very important tradition is that everyone who has a name coming from a saint celebrated by the church celebrates his name on a given day of the year.
 On the "name day" of someone, his friends and family visit him without invitation and offer wishes and small presents.
 The hostess of the house offers pastries, sweets and hors d'oeuvres to the guests.
 In Greece, name days are more important than birthdays.

-It is a custom in Greece to get engaged before get married.
-The man has to ask for the hand of the woman from her father and close family, while the two families give presents to bride and groom.
+It is a custom in Greece to get engaged before getting married.
+The man has to ask for the hand of the woman from her father and close family, while the two families give presents to the bride and groom.
 The couple exchanges wedding rings that are worn on the left hand.
 After the wedding, these rings will be worn on the right hand.
 In Greece, the engagement period may last for years and it is like a commitment to the families.
-This custom is still vivid in the Greek mainland, while gradually it tends to disappear.
+This custom is still vivid in the Greek mainland and the islands regions, while gradually it tends to disappear.